-If meal planning and prep isn’t your forte, I’d highly recommend signing up for the $5 Meal Plan.
+If meal planning and prep isn’t your forte, I’d highly recommend simplifying this aspect of your life by signing up for the $5 Meal Plan.
 For just $5/month you’ll get healthy and affordable recipes and shopping lists delivered to your inbox weekly.
-The $5 Meal Plan also has gluten-free and picky eater-friendly recipes, plus you can try it out for free for 2 weeks.
+The $5 Meal Plan also has gluten-free and picky-eater-friendly recipes, plus you can try it out for free for 2 weeks.
 You’ll love it!

 Cook Your Meals

 I know this sounds obvious, but you actually have to cook your food if you want to save money on groceries.
 Buying ingredients and cooking your food is not only healthier than buying frozen processed food at the store, but it’s cheaper too.